kohout16/Cooking/README.md

 # Cooking
-App for kitchen unit conversion, person conversion and more
+App for kitchen unit conversion, person conversion and printing recipes It will hopefully be your new cookbook